Enlarged representation

 A new land-use plan for the still-undeveloped areas, which are mostly owned by the City of Villach, is currently being worked out.
 Besides optimizing the usage of the available space, the main focus of this land-use plan is to take into account the concept of ecological footprint.

-By the time the parking garage is built, two new EV charging stations will be set up in the parking area.
+Until the parking garage is built, two new e-charging stations were installed in 2025 at the existing parking lot.

-This offer will be supplemented by a mini educational lab, an early childhood education research lab with a focus on STEM subjects (science, technology, engineering/information technology, and mathematics).
+This offer is complemented by a 'Mini Educational Lab,' a research laboratory for early childhood education with a focus on STEM subjects (mathematics, computer science, natural sciences, and technology).
 This is based on a partnership with the Educational Lab of the Lakeside Science & Technology Park GmbH in Klagenfurt.

-In addition to building BA01 of the HTCV High Tech Campus Villach, which has SAL Silicon Austria Labs GmbH, the build! building incubator (with coworking space), and SAC Silicon Alps Cluster as anchor tenants, construction on building BA02 has been going on since March 2021.
-The main tenant in this building will be SAL, and completion of the building, which will have approximately 3000 m² of space for offices and laboratories as well as a 1000 m² cleanroom, is planned for fall 2023.
+In addition to building BA01 of the HTCV High Tech Campus Villach, which has SAL Silicon Austria Labs GmbH, the build! building incubator (with coworking space), and SAC Silicon Alps Cluster as anchor tenants, the second building, BA02, with SAL as the main tenant, was constructed in 2022.
+The approximately 3,000 m² of office and laboratory space, along with 1,000 m² of cleanroom facilities, was officially inaugurated in autumn 2023.

 © High Tech Campus Villach